ModularRoboticsLab/GumstixNXT/README.txt

 This gives you read-only access to the files, read-write access will be covered in class (and given to anyone interested once the DES/EMB4 course has finished, January 2012).
+To update whenever a change has been ade, simply run

+  git pull

+in the newly created "GumstixNXT" directory.